 - In a small bowl, add your egg and whisk it for 1 minute.1 medium egg

-- Light brush the pie shell with the egg mixture.
+- Lightly brush the top crust with the egg wash.

 - Reduce the oven to 375 F.